 The DevOps movement details a fundamental shift of who is responsible for software testing, and how testing is carried out.
-Functional testing has become not only the responsibility of the QA team, but also the developers.
+Functional testing has become not only the responsibility of the QA team but also the developers.

-As the QA team now focuses on automation of tests, creating testing infrastructure, and empowering the organization to fast track bug repairs, developers, and especially front-end developers, are in charge of delivering app to QA with quality gates in place.
+As the QA team now focuses on automation of tests, creating testing infrastructure, and empowering the organization to fast track bug repairs, developers, and especially front-end developers, are in charge of delivering the app to QA with quality gates in place.

 This post details the 7 steps front-end developers should adopt to prepare themselves for functional testing.